Edit me

 {

-wing // wing patch name
+wing // patch name to apply BC to

 {

-type fixedValue; // type of boundary condition
+type fixedValue; // type of BC, could use noSlip

-value uniform (0 0 0); // value of boundary condition
+value uniform (0 0 0); // value at boundary

 }